ipld/ipld/FOUNDATIONS.md

 ### Higher Level Pathing

 The "stable pathing" rule holds at the Data Model layer.
-Some higher-level layers relax the rule.
+Some higher-level layers refine the rule.

 For example, Advanced Data Layouts work by operating like an IPLD Node which conforms with the Data Model specified behaviors in every way -- except that